swch/strivve-docs-nextjs/src/pages/guides/best-practices/index.md

 ## Merchant Authentication Data
 Merchant authentication data provides cardholders access to their account at that merchant.
-CardSavr stores this data in a SwitchSafe which requires the integrator’s safe key portion to decrypt at the time of a card on file update.
+CardSavr stores this data in database encrypted fields which requires the integrator’s safe key portion to decrypt at the time of a card on file update.

 ### Acquiring Options